Persian war elephants: Under the Sasanians

 In the early Sasanian period, the war elephants were used in battles as a psychological weapon for its terrorizing effects.
 Later this role evolved into a logistical one, and in late Sasanian period they were used by army commanders to survey the battle scene.

 Sasanian elephants were under a special chief, known as the Zend−hapet, or "Commander of the Indians", as they were from India.

 Shapur I may have used war elephants against Valerian.
 But the beasts were most notably used in Shapur II's forces.
-Emperor Julian mentions their use in the wars of 337–361, which he described them to be Indian elephants and carried "iron towers full of archers" (possibly hyperbole; he was not an eye-witness to the particular battle he described).
+Emperor Julian mentions their use in the wars of 337–361, carrying "iron towers full of archers" (possibly hyperbole; he was not an eye-witness to the particular battle he described).
 The elephants were later used by the Sasanians against Julian during his campaign in 363, including at Ctesiphon, Samarra, and later in a surprise attack on Jovian's forces.
 The eye-witness Ammianus Marcellinus describes the beasts as "gleaming elephants with ... cruel gaping jaws, pungent smell, and strange appearance"; at Ctesiphon, they were placed behind the Sasanian ranks, looking like "walking hills" that "by the movements of their enormous bodies, ... threatened destruction to all who came near them, dreaded as they were from past experience".
+According to the Roman author, the elephants frightened the horses.
 But these instances were all results of "dire necessity rather than normal deployment", as they usually had little tactical impact, especially in pitched battles.
 When they were used in pitched battles, the elephants were usually positioned in the rear, in contrast to the classical Carthaginian and Hellenistic practices.

 The Sasanian elephants were most effective in siege warfare against fortified cities, where they probably carried turrets or howdahs and were used as shooting platforms.
 According to Procopius, emperor Justinian I had raised Dara's city walls by 30 ft to hinder attacks by the Sasanian elephants.
 Procopius has mentioned wooden turrets that allowed the Sasanians to tower over the walls of a besieged city and shoot arrows.
 During the Lazic War, Mihr-Mihroe's eight elephants proved effective in the sieges of Archaeopolis and other Lazic fortifications.

 Miscellaneous applications of the elephants by the Sasanians are also reported; Agathias mentions their use to blockade a river in one occasion.

 In the Battle of the Bridge near the fall of the Sasanian Empire, the Sasanians under Bahman Jaduyah used their elite Zhayedan forces, which included war elephants, against the invading Arab Muslims under Abu Ubaid al-Thaqafi.
 A white elephant tore the latter from his horse with its trunk, and trampled him underfoot.
 The Arab Muslims suffered heavy casualties in the battle.
-The elephants was also used in the Battle of al-Qādisiyyah, but was unsuccessful.
+The elephants were also used in the Battle of al-Qādisiyyah, but was unsuccessful.